basho/basho_docs/source/languages/en/riak/ops/mdc/v3/aae.md

 By default, it could take a couple of days for the cluster to build all of the necessary hash trees because the default **build rate** of trees is to build 1 partition per hour, per node.
-With a ring size of 256 and 5 nodes, that is 2 days.
+With a [[ring size|Clusters#The-Ring]] of 256 and 5 nodes, that is 2 days.

 Changing the rate of tree building can speed up this process, with the caveat that rebuilding a tree takes processing time from the cluster,